Skip to Main Content

 (1) Politeness theory; (2) Interpersonal conflict AND romantic relationships; (3) Interpersonal conflict AND (romantic OR dating OR marriage OR couples OR spouse)

-Apply limits to refine your results.
+Apply filters to limits your results.
+Limit to EBSCO Full Text.
 Limit to Peer Reviewed and/or Academic Journals (under Source Type).
-Limit by Published Date.
+Limit by Publication Date.

 Review the results.
 Research studies are published in academic journals, but not every article in an academic journal will be a research study.